-There is only pay-per-use billing mode.
+There are yearly/monthly and pay-per-use billing modes.
+Each one has different advantages and disadvantages.
+Yearly/Monthly: You pay upfront for the amount of time you expect to use load balancers for.
+You will need to make sure your account has sufficient balance.
 Pay-per-use is a postpaid mode.
 You can use load balancers first and then pay as you go.
-For details about the billing mode, see Overview.
+For details about the two billing modes, see Overview.